zhw12/FTS/README.md

 ```

 ## Index Data
-###Data file
+### Data file
-Data used in the system and pretrained embedding can be downloaded from https://drive.google.com/open?id=1YzOAbUG7jFrxmDzc1Ih_QkJWSL3tjhjk and https://drive.google.com/open?id=1Gn5aklQlHlmZzRFjUv3gYfG3jkE48BP1
+Data (DBLP and Semantic Scholar) used in the system and pretrained embedding can be downloaded from https://drive.google.com/open?id=1YzOAbUG7jFrxmDzc1Ih_QkJWSL3tjhjk and https://drive.google.com/open?id=1Gn5aklQlHlmZzRFjUv3gYfG3jkE48BP1
 and put in **FTS system root folder**.